You Can Help.

 Although SDVLP serves over 5,000 underprivileged clients annually, this number represents only a fraction of the men, women and children who need legal help.
 The majority of people in need still go unassisted.
 Every year, hundreds of attorneys and law students who volunteer through SDVLP give the generous gift of time, service, and expertise to thousands of San Diegans who would not otherwise have access to justice.

-Whether you’re an attorney or law school student/paralegal, check out our Current Needs and FAQs for more information about how you can help.
+Whether you’re an attorney, law school student, or paralegal, submit a volunteer registration form, or check out our FAQs for more information about how you can help.

 Attorneys can donate their legal expertise by providing advice at a legal clinic or pro bono representation to an SDVLP client.
 Our case list offers a wide range of litigation and transactional opportunities.